 This study is for people with HIV who have an undetectable viral load.
 The study will evaluate the safety and effectiveness of a combination of two medications.
-The first drug is called long-acting cabotegravir (CAB), which will be given orally at first and then as an injection every 4 weeks.
-The second drug is called VRC-HIVMAB080-00-AB (VRC01LS), which is a monoclonal antibody.
+The first drug is called long-acting cabotegravir (CAB), which will be given orally during Part 1 of the study and then as an injection every 4 weeks during Part 2 of the study.
+The second drug is called VRC07-523LS, which is a monoclonal antibody.
 A monoclonal antibody targets human proteins rather than attacking the virus directly.
-This drug will be given intravenously (directly into a vein, intravenous [or “IV”]) for about 15 to 30 minutes every 12 weeks.
+This drug will be given intravenously (directly into a vein) over about 15 to 30 minutes every 8 weeks.

 Why is this study being done?

-- The study will see if cabotegravir and VRC01LS work well when taken together to keep HIV levels low.
+- The study will see if cabotegravir and VRC07-523LS work well when taken together to keep HIV levels low.

 - This study will also evaluate the safety of the drug combination.